-3.10 FCC License Authorization Transmittal
+3.11 FCC License Authorization Transmittal

-FCC authorization documents (licenses, temporary operating authorizations, duplicate copies) will be forwarded by ASRI Headquarters to the Station Representative and/or the local Station POC at the location listed on the FCC document for retention or posting at the station, in accordance with Section 3.11.
+FCC authorization documents (licenses, temporary operating authorizations, duplicate copies, etc.) will be forwarded by ASRI Headquarters to the Station Representative and/or the local Station POC at the location listed on the FCC document for retention or posting at the station, in accordance with Section 3.12.
 In the case of remotely controlled stations, the license must be posted at the principal control point shown on the license.
-These documents will be transmitted by e-mail.

-Duplicate copies of FCC authorizations for ASRI stations can be requested from ASRI Frequency Management by calling ASRI Headquarters at the number listed on the inside front cover of this manual.
+Duplicate copies of FCC authorizations for ASRI stations can be requested from ASRI by calling ASRI Headquarters at the number listed on the inside front cover of this manual.

-3.11 Radio Station License Display
+3.12 Radio Station License Display

-The FCC Code of Federal Regulations concerning availability and display of radio station authorizations are strictly enforced.
-To ensure compliance, instructions for the following radio license types are provided:
+The FCC Code of Federal Regulations (47 CFR 87.103) concerning availability and display of radio station authorizations are to be strictly followed.
+The below provides respective instructions for the following radio license types:

-- Ground radio stations, fixed locations - Ground radio stations, mobile/portable transmitters - Ground radio stations, aeronautical utility mobile - Ground radio stations, business radio (ground mobile)
+- Ground radio stations, fixed locations - Ground radio stations, mobile/portable transmitters

-3.11.1 Ground Radio Stations, Fixed Locations
+3.12.1 Ground Radio Stations, Fixed Locations

-The current FCC license authorization for each Aeronautical Enroute Service station at a fixed location shall be prominently posted at the principal control point of the transmitter or transmitters in the designated container (or other acceptable container) provided by ASRI.
+The current FCC license authorization for each Aeronautical Enroute Service Station at a fixed location shall be prominently posted at the principal control point of the transmitter or transmitters.
 Station personnel should ensure that the displayed license is current in the event ASRI, the FCC, or the FAA requests it during routine inspections or audits.

-3.11.2 Mobile/Portable Transceivers
+3.12.2 Mobile/Portable Transceivers

-Mobile and portable transceivers (radios) are authorized to operate only in conjunction with, and on the same frequency as, an associated ground station, and shall not be used outside the boundaries of the airport served by that ground station.
-The ground station operator shall be responsible for training its personnel in the proper use of mobile and portable multi-frequency radios to assure that they are not used on unauthorized frequencies, or in any manner inconsistent with rules governing their use.
-The number of mobile and portable radios placed in service shall be reported to ASRI whenever the number increases or decreases by 20 percent or more from the number of units shown on the associated ground station's authorization.
+Mobile and portable transceivers (radios) are authorized to operate only in conjunction with, and on the same frequency as, an associated ground station, and shall not be used outside the boundaries of the airport property served by that ground station.
+The ground station operator shall be responsible for training its personnel in the proper use of mobile and portable multi-frequency radios to ensure that they are not used on unauthorized frequencies, or in any manner inconsistent with rules governing their use.

-3.11.3 Ground Radio Stations, Aeronautical Utility Mobile
+3.12.3 Ground Radio Stations, Aeronautical Utility Mobile